Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 What you see Why it matters What to do

-What to tell the vet when you call: How many times your cat vomited, when it started, what the vomit looked like, whether food or water stays down, whether your cat is still peeing and pooping normally, and whether you noticed pain, hiding, drooling, or weakness.
+What to tell the vet when you call: How many times your cat vomited, when it started, what it looked like, whether food or water stays down, whether your cat is still peeing and pooping normally, and whether you noticed pain, hiding, drooling, or weakness.
 A quick photo can help a lot.

-2) Vomiting vs. regurgitation vs. hairballs
+2) Vomiting vs regurgitation vs hairballs

-Vomiting (true vomiting)
+Vomiting

 Regurgitation